obsidian-community/obsidian-hub/00 - Contribute to the Obsidian Hub/03 Contributor Notes/03.02 Design Decisions/Content Lists.md

 %% Hub Content: End of auto-sorted section - please retain this comment  %%
 ```

-Then add a script to sort the content of all manually-maintained lists.
+**Agreed**: Add a script to sort the content of all manually-maintained lists.

+This will need to do something like:

+- Know which files contain lists that should be sorted (e.g. which folders contain files with lists to sort)
+- How to recognise chunks of text that are lists to sort (likely a regular expression looking for `-` or `*` followed by internal links with aliases `[[...|...]]`)